 The proposed amendment will revise Chapters 114 and 118 to not allow residential lot access to collector or major thoroughfare streets that require backing onto street.
-Residential lots having direct access on collector roadway may be platted only if: (1) all lots are greater than one acre, have a minimum lot frontage of 100 feet and provide a permanent vehicular turnaround on the lot preventing backing onto the street; or (2) permit access to lots less than one acre if a marginal access street or easement is constructed and access is spaced a minimum of 200 feet apart and from an existing driveway or street.
+Residential lots having direct access on collector roadway may be platted only if:

+- 1. All lots are greater than one acre, have a minimum lot frontage of 100 feet and provide a permanent vehicular turnaround on the lot preventing backing onto the street; - 2.
+Permit access to lots less than one acre if a marginal access street or easement is constructed and access is spaced a minimum of 200 feet apart and from an existing driveway or street; - 3.
+The street is classified as a residential collector with a minimum of 36 feet of pavement, has daily traffic volumes of less than 2,000 vehicles per day, and includes traffic calming measures; or - 4.
+The street is classified as a residential collector with a minimum of 40 feet of pavement, has daily traffic volumes of less than 4,000 vehicles per day, and includes traffic calming measures.

 The marginal access street shall be designed for emergency access, on-street parking, sidewalk connection and solid waste operations that do not require backing within the marginal access street or easement.

+The residential collector provision is also based on consideration of pavement width, traffic and parking operations, traffic safety and neighborhood livability.
+It is also a start at implementing "Complete Streets" as identified in Envision New Braunfels and addressing neighborhood concerns.
+A residential collector currently has a pavement width of 36 feet and maximum daily traffic of 5,000 vehicles per day.
+A local street has a pavement with of 30 feet and maximum daily traffic of 1,000 vehicle per day.